MarinoMtz/Pygate/README.md

 2.1 Modify:

-2.1.1. ` "gateway_ID": "XXXXXXXXXXXXXXXX" ` put the GW identifier
+2.1.1.
+Line 202 : ` "gateway_ID": "XXXXXXXXXXXXXXXX" ` put the GW identifier, you can generate a random ID when adding a new gateway on the chirpstack application server.

-2.1.2. ` "server_address": "outils.plido.net", ` put the corresponding domain or ip of the network server, or `localhost` if the chirpstack-gateway-bridge is installed in the raspberry pi.
+2.1.2.
+Line 203 : ` "server_address": "outils.plido.net", ` put the corresponding domain or IP of the network server, or `localhost` if the chirpstack-gateway-bridge is installed in the raspberry pi.

 2.1.3.
 We could also put multiple servers, the pygate will forward all the messages to each one of the servers.